chrismnguyen01/Leetcode/algorithms/search_algorithms/sliding_window/README.md

         result = []

-        # for each element from 0 to the last window
+        # For each element from 0 to the last window
         for i in range(0, len(arr) - window_size):
             for j in range(0, window_size):
-                # do something
+                # Do something
 ```

 ### Running Count from Last Window